One of my online students just wrote me a letter, asking whether he needs to learn to read standard music notation, or is tablature enough.

 Unfortunately, I can't really give you any recommendations on guitar books.
 I only teach beginner-intermediate students, and I never recommend learning from a book at that stage, since I firmly believe that you can't learn music from a book.
 You need to hear the music, not read about it.
 This is why video guitar lessons are great.

-I sprinkle in some theory in my lessons, but not much, since they are made mainly for beginner-intermediate students.
-I do have a section on guitar specific music theory here though: http://www.theguitarlesson.com/guitar-theory/
+I sprinkle in some theory in my lessons, but not much since they are made mainly for beginner-intermediate students.
+I do have a section on guitar specific music theory here though: https://www.theguitarlesson.com/guitar-theory/

 Now if you want to get immersed in theory, I would recommend signing up with GuitarTricks or Jamplay, they have more detailed video courses on guitar theory.